But how much does it cost??

 Want to understand the basics of what the average small business pays for a workers’ compensation policy, and what will impact your costs?
 We recommend starting with this page:

-For a high-level explanation of how workers’ compensation premiums are calculated, read this post next:
+For an explanation of how workers’ compensation premiums are calculated, read this post next:

 If you still have questions, want step-by-step instructions or are looking for more examples, dive into the posts in the following section.

 How to Estimate Your Workers' Compensation Cost